Quantum fields in teleparallel gravity: renormalization at one-loop: Teleparallel gravity

 where

+and the torsion tensor with three spacetime indices is obtained through contraction with the tetrad, that is $T^\rho_{\ \mu\nu}=h_a^{\ \rho}\ T^a_{\ \mu\nu}$.
 This generalized definition of the Hodge dual is required in order to take into account all new contractions of a tensor that now exist due to the mapping between internal and external indices allowed by the tetrad.
 This so-called {\em soldered property\/} of the internal space is indeed the crucial difference between Yang-Mills theories, in which gauge and spacetime indices are completely unrelated, and teleparallel gravity.

 From Eqs.~\eqref{act} and \eqref{star} one finds

 where we have taken the Minkowski metric $\eta_{a b}$ for the internal space.
 In Eq.~\eqref{TEGR}, the first term corresponds to the usual Yang-Mills term, whereas the others are new contractions only possible for soldered spaces.
 The dynamical equivalence between general relativity and teleparallel gravity can be easily shown from Eqs.~\eqref{cont} and \eqref{QR}, which yields